-The IBM Alberta Centre for Advanced Studies (CAS) was formed in 2005 in collaboration with the Government of Alberta, Advanced Education and Technology and the University of Alberta to engage in projects of mutual interest to the province and IBM.
-Renewed in 2009, IBM Alberta CAS expanded beyond its initial three year scope to include the University of Calgary with an updated project portfolio which is strongly aligned with Alberta’s research agenda and IBM’s Smarter Planet, Cloud and Cognitive Computing strategies.
+The IBM Alberta Centre for Advanced Studies (CAS) is an innovation collaboration which engages Alberta’s academic and industrial communities with IBM research and development.
+Formed in 2005 in partnership with the Government of Alberta Economic Development and Trade (formerly Advanced Education and Technology) and the University of Alberta, IBM Alberta CAS seeks to create and grow new sources of competitive advantage for Alberta academics and business by supporting pursuits of common and priority interests and leveraging data and disruptive technologies.
+Renewed again in 2017, IBM Alberta CAS has expanded beyond its initial scope to include the University of Calgary with an updated project portfolio which is strongly aligned with Alberta’s research and commercialization agenda and IBM’s AI, Cloud, Analytics and IoT strategies.

 The mission of IBM Alberta CAS is to enable strategic, multidisciplinary, innovation collaborations between Alberta’s research community and IBM’s worldwide research and development groups.
 As a member of the IBM Worldwide CAS community, IBM Alberta CAS provides a means for global outreach and leadership for Alberta’s research community.